Bose QuietComfort Noise Cancelling Earbuds Review

 Bose QuietComfort Noise Cancelling Earbuds

 For occasions when you need more awareness, Bose QuietComfort Earbuds help you tailor your listening experience with 11 different noise cancellation levels.
 This allows you to entirely remove disturbances, reduce sounds, or hear the environment around you so plainly that it’s as though you’re not wearing earphones at all.
 Use the Transparency Mode for quick conversations.
-It’s great to buy a cup or chatting with colleagues.
+It’s great to buy a cup or chat with colleagues.

 Bose QuietComfort Earbuds are compliant with iOS and Android and designed for Bluetooth 5.1, so you can experience a reliable and stable wireless signal as long as you are within 30 feet of your connected unit.